Hacker0x01/docs.hackerone.com/docs/programs/import-vulns.md

 id: "programs/import-vulnerabilities"
 ---

-Before launching a program with HackerOne, it’s important that known un-remediated issues are imported into the platform to prevent duplicate reports from being reported.
+Before launching a program with HackerOne, it’s important that known un-remediated issues are imported into the platform to properly identify duplicate reports when they are reported.
 To import these un-remediated vulnerabilities, you’ll need to provide a correctly formatted CSV file with details of each vulnerability to your program manager.

 > **Note:** All vulnerabilities to be imported should currently be un-remediated and be in scope for your program.